HYLES TITHYMALI GECKI de Freina, 1991

 Occurs from April to December.

 Hostplant.
 Euphorbia piscatoria, a plant endemic to Madeira (Aguiar, pers. comm.).
-Contrary to what is stated in Pittaway (1993) and (Danner, Eitschberger & Surholt, 1998), Euphorbia regis-jubae does not occur on Madeira.
+Contrary to what is stated in Pittaway (1993) and (Danner, Eitschberger & Surholt, 1998), Euphorbia regis-jubae does not occur naturally on Madeira.

 Euphorbia piscatoria, Madeira.
 Photo: © Tony Pittaway.
 Euphorbia piscatoria, Madeira.
 Photo: © Tony Pittaway.